How to Find Out What Credit Cards You May Qualify For

 Pre-qualification can be helpful in many ways as you decide which credit card to apply for.

-- Narrow down your options: If you’re struggling to decide between a few credit cards, pre-qualification can help you narrow the options.
-Once you see which cards you’re more likely to qualify for, you can compare other features, like which cards offer rewards programs that align with your current spending habits.
+• Narrow down your options: If you’re struggling to decide between a few credit cards, pre-qualification may help you narrow the options.
+Once you see which cards you’re more likely to qualify for, you’ll be better prepared to compare other features, like which cards offer rewards programs that align with your current spending habits.

-- Avoid damaging your creditworthiness: If you apply for several cards you’re unlikely to be approved for, it could trigger several hard inquiries.
-Hard inquiries can not only bring your credit score down by a few points temporarily, but multiple hard inquiries can be a red flag to lenders.
+• Avoid damaging your credit score: If you apply for several cards, it could trigger several hard inquiries.
+Hard inquiries can bring your credit score down by a few points temporarily, and multiple hard inquiries may be a red flag to lenders.

 What to do if you don’t pre-qualify for the card you want